sodeidelphonse/isdmtools/README.md

 ```

 # Key Features
-The package provides a set of core functions to handle common data preparation and evaluation tasks:
+The package provides a set of core functions and classes to handle common tasks of data preparation, visualization and model evaluation:

-**Data Preparation**: Create DataFolds objects that bind multiple `sf` datasets and generate spatially-separated cross-validation folds using the constructor function `create_folds()` developed with the `blockCV` package.
+**Data Preparation**: Create DataFolds objects that bind multiple `sf` datasets and generate spatially-separated cross-validation folds using the constructor function `create_folds()`.
 This ensures the resulting models are robust to spatial autocorrelation.
-The `fill_na_near()` function can be used to impute NA cells in raster covariates for modelling tools that do not handle NAs properly.
+The `fill_na_near()` function can be used to efficiently impute missing values in raster covariates for modelling tools that cannot handle missing values properly.

 **Suitability Analysis**: Standardize model predictions for consistent mapping and compute a final habitat suitability index.
 The `suitability_index()` function transforms raw integrated model predictions into a suitability score using the inverse of the generalized complementary log-log transform (`cloglog`).

-**Model Evaluation**: Compute comprehensive evaluation metrics, including ROC-based and continuous-outcome metrics through the `compute_metrics()` function.
+**Model Evaluation**: Compute comprehensive evaluation metrics, including ROC-based and continuous-outcome metrics for each dataset using the `compute_metrics()` function.
 The package also handles *dataset-weighted composite scores* (`"<METRIC>_Comp"`), providing a holistic view of model performance.
+Although, the `sample_bg_points()` constructor is called internally with the default random seeds to sample pseudo-absences for presence-only data, users can run it externally to store, print and visualize the points generated in the `BackgroundPoints` object.

 **Mapping & Visualization**: Visualize model predictions and final habitat suitability maps.
-The plotting method `generate_maps()` is designed with `ggplot2` to be clear and informative and visualize multiple variables of model predictions (e.g. mean, median, standard deviation or quantiles), providing an easy way to interpret models' results.
-Users can customize the final plot if needed.
+The plotting method `generate_maps()` is designed to provide a clear and informative map by visualizing multiple variables of model predictions (e.g. mean, median, standard deviation or quantiles), providing an easy way to interpret models' results.
+Users can customize the final `ggplot2` object if needed.

 **S3 Methods**: The package includes `print()` and `plot()` methods for the `DataFolds` class, providing a concise summary and a clear visualization of the cross-validation partitions.

-**sample_bg_points()**: A constructor function for generating background points for presence-only data with `print()` and `plot()` methods for the `BackgroundPoints` class.

 # Getting Started: A Complete Worked Example
-The core workflow of "isdmtools" involves creating a DataFolds object and then extracting specific folds for a modeling pipeline.
+The core workflow of `isdmtools` involves creating a DataFolds object and then extracting specific folds for a modeling pipeline.

 ## Data preparation
 First, let's load the package and create some dummy data for a hypothetical study region.